 Arkansas Department of Health, Food Establishment Assessment Report

-Rules and Regulations Pertaining to Food Establishments – Arkansas State Board of Health, (8/1/2012)
+Rules and Regulations Pertaining to Retail Food Establishments (please note the highlighted changes) – Arkansas State Board of Health – Effective September 7, 2019 (PDF)

 Ask Karen - Ask Karen provides information for consumers about preventing foodborne illness, safe food handling and storage, and safe preparation of meat, poultry, and egg products.